ybajaj-29/myPlotLib/README.md

 # myPlotLib
-Redefining third-party software-generated data analysis and visualization, one significantly-more-aesthetically-pleasing figure at a time.
+Redefining third-party software data analysis and visualization, one significantly-more-aesthetically-pleasing figure at a time.